If you would like to be added to the Agapanthus Blue Shrub wait list please send us a message via our chat or email

 This Agapanthus blue beauty is known for its prominent production of lush blue blooms that emerge above its green foliage in late spring!

-If you are wondering where to buy agapanthus plants look no further… The best time to buy agapanthus is anytime!
-They love the southern United States and grows best in USDA zones 8-10.
+If you are wondering where to buy agapanthus plants look no further… The best time to buy perennial agapanthus plants is anytime!
+They love the southern United States and grow best in USDA zones 8-10.

 Growing agapanthus blue is easy!
 The African lily is very low maintenance and requires little pruning only to maintain the desired shape.
 It can grow up to 2 feet tall and 2-3 feet wide.
 This beautiful shrub is also deer resistant!
 The clusters of dark blue flowers are 2-3 inches in diameter.
 Deadheading spent flowers will encourage new growth and flower stalks to emerge.

-We recommend that you divide the agapanthus blue every three to four years to keep clumps healthy and vigorous.
+We recommend dividing agapanthus blue every three to four years to keep clumps healthy and vigorous.
 Agapanthus flowers make great cut flowers for wreaths, bouquets, or centerpieces!

 Shop Blue Agapanthus for sale.